 East Coast: Aberdeen to Fraserburgh

-After a delicious breakfast and being introduced to many of the Highland Coos by name, we set off to the first of what would be many stops of the day!
+After a delicious breakfast and being introduced to many of the Highland Coos by name, we set off to the first of the day’s many stops!

 Brewdog is the largest craft beer brewery in Europe, and it’s based just off the North East 250 route.
 What began as a small operation in Fraserburgh has now moved to Ellon and expanded into an operation that currently makes 20 products, and over time has made around 400!